 What is a Partnership Deed?

-- As an outcome of agreement among the partners
+- There is an outcome of agreement among the partners.

-- The agreement can be either in the written or oral form
+- The agreement can be either in written or oral form

-- The Partnership Act does not demand that the accord has to be in writing.
-Wherever it is in the form of writing, the document, which comprises terms of the accord is called ‘Partnership Deed’
+- The Partnership Act does not demand that the agreement has to be in writing.
+Wherever it is in the form of writing, the document, which comprises terms of the agreement is called ‘Partnership Deed’

 The sections of partnership deed can be modified with the accord of all the partners.
 The deed must be appropriately drafted and outlined as per the provisions of the ‘Stamp Act’ and ideally registered with the Registrar of Firms.